It is very important that you let us know:

 - If the patient experiences persistent dizziness or vomiting and fever hours after anaesthesia.
 In this case, notify the hospital as soon as possible.

 - If you are a woman and you think that you could be pregnant.

 Below are a number of warnings and tips for families that will be useful to you if your child has to undergo diagnostic imaging tests.

-Your child must fast whenever the test he or she is scheduled for requires sedation or anaesthesia.
+Your child must fast whenever the test he or she is scheduled for requires sedation or anesthesia.
 In some cases it will be necessary to perform some types of scans or CT scans, abdominal ultrasounds or brain magnetic resonance imaging in infants.
 The hours of fasting depend on the test and the child's age.
-You can ask for the specific instructions for each medical examination or contact the Diagnostic Imaging Department.
+You can ask for the specific instructions for each medical examination or contact the Diagnostic Imaging Area.

-In some cases the patient has to be still, so it is necessary to immobilise the patient or administer some type of anaesthesia or outpatient sedation.
+In some cases the patient has to be still, so it is necessary to immobilise the patient or administer some type of anesthesia or outpatient sedation.
 In general, this measure is necessary in younger patients and is not administered to collaborative or older patients.